 Aberdeen Art Gallery

-These One-to-One advice sessions are part of a wider professional development programme by LUX Scotland for early career Aberdeen-based artists and curators.
+This public screening event is part of a wider professional development programme by LUX Scotland for early career Aberdeen-based artists and curators.
 The programme includes workshops, screening and discussion events and is supported by Aberdeen City Council Creative Funding.

 Larry Achiampong, ‘Wayfinder’, (2022).
 84 mins

 ‘Wayfinder’ is Larry Achiampong’s first feature length film about class and economic exclusion, cultural heritage and the meaning of home in pandemic stricken England.
 It follows the Wanderer, a young girl played by Perside Rodrigues who travels from the north of England to the south, passing through different regions, towns and landscapes finding herself in a series of poignant encounters with people, stories, songs and situations along the way.

 Across six chapters, including ‘The North’, ‘The Big Smoke’ and ‘The Kingdom of the East’, the Wanderer acts as a witness to places, histories, accounts and conversations; from a housing estate in Wellingborough to the Turner wing of the National Gallery.
 Reckoning with an England of today, she bears witness to accounts of alienation, its inequality, and contradictions.
 Drawing on a diverse range of references from video games, landscape painting, sci-fi and folk song, the work navigates a fictional journey, rooted in reality.
 Addressing an unreconciled history of empire and inequality, ‘Wayfinder’ asks: who is allowed to feel that they belong?